Matthew Scott, Fairmont Pacific Rim, Vancouver

 Vancouver is a foodie heaven, so what are some of the most fashionable, hip, and interesting restaurants in town right now?

 A fantastic new Asian-fusion restaurant, Torafuku (958 Main St., Tel: 778-903-2006. www.torafuku.ca).
 Meant to be shared, the food is a playful mix of Cantonese, Japanese, Korean, Thai, and Vietnamese influences; the miso butter on the hickory-smoked corn is divine.
 Sleek and contemporary, Ancora (1600 Howe St., Tel: 604-681-1164. www.ancoradining.com), with views over False Creek to Granville Island, serves excellent seafood with Peruvian influence, and a renowned Vancouver sushi chef.
 A must-try is their Ancora Glacier, which includes oysters, ceviche, tartare, mussels, Escabeche, and sashimi.
-Opened in 2015, AnnaLena (1809 W. 1st Ave., Tel: 778-379- 4052. www.annalena.ca) is an intimate neighborhood bistro for fine Italian cuisine with friendly, well-informed, attentive waitstaff.
+Opened in 2015, AnnaLena (1809 W. 1st Ave., Tel: 778-379- 4052. www.annalena.ca) is an intimate neighborhood bistro for modern Canadian cuisine with friendly, well-informed, attentive waitstaff.
 Of particular note is the eclectic collection of LEGO objects d’art curated by Chef Mike Robbins.
 Bauhaus (1 W Cordova St., Tel: 604-974-1147. www.bauhaus-restaurant.com) was opened in 2015 by Filmmaker Uwe Boll, who wanted to bring contemporary European/German cuisine to Vancouver.
 Finally, Pidgin (350 Carrall St., Tel: 604-620-9400. www.pidginvancouver.com).
 Classically French-trained chefs of Japanese descent preparing Asian-French fusion cuisine.
 My favorite dish there is the Dan Dan kohlrabi noodle salad with tofu.

 Who serves the greatest weekend brunch?